visakhanc/usbXR/README.md

 usbXR - Low cost USB Wireless transceiver
 =========================================

 usbXR is basically a USB adapter for the RFM75 2.4GHz wireless module.
-The USB functionlity is implemented using AVR ATmega328 and the (v-usb)[https://www.obdev.at/products/vusb/index.html] firmware-only USB driver for AVRs, which emulates USB low-speed protocol.
+The USB functionality is implemented using AVR ATmega328 and the (v-usb)[https://www.obdev.at/products/vusb/index.html] firmware-only USB driver for AVRs, which emulates USB low-speed protocol.
 The device can be used for bi-directional communication with *remote* nodes, containing the same wireless module (ie. RFM75 or other compatible modules like RFM70/RFM73).

 Hardware